hypotize/michaelcashen.com/michaelcashen.com/content/about/_index.md

 I've lived in Tokyo (and Kanagawa) for over 20 years, and speak pretty good Japanese and English.
 I studied computer science at the [University of Electro-Communications](https://www.uec.ac.jp/eng/).

+These days I do a lot of AI-related stuff, but never have enough time to [vibe code](/vibe) as much as I want